Social and emotional mental health

 Of course, it is very common for someone to feel low in mood from time to time.
 This can be dependent on life events, bereavements or struggles with learning.
 It is important to consider factors which can affect a person’s mood and behaviour, and be mindful of the length of time and frequency.

 SEMH does not have to be a life-long condition.
-With appropriate support, children and young people can move forward in their development and live successful and happy lives.
+With appropriate support, children and young adults can move forward in their development and live successful and happy lives.

 Where to get support